choosatron/choosatron-write/README.md

 In addition to linking a choice to a new passage, you can have two special types of choices.

 #### Appends ####
+Appends aren't really choices at all.
+An append will string together one passage with another seamlessly.
+Think of it like glue.
+When you append a passage on to another, they are stuck together.
+When you read a passage that has an "append," the two passages blend together.
+Appends are useful if you want to re-use passages multiple times without re-writing them.

 #### Endings ####
+When you get to a passage that is an ending, you can decide, on a scale of horrible to excellent, the quality of the ending.

 #### Conditions ####
+Conditions are tricky.
+When a reader selects a choice, you can manipulate one or more variables.
+This is called an "Update."
+Right now, you can set the variable or perform simple math: add, subtract, multiply or divide.

+You can use variables to decide whether a choice displays by adding in a condition to the choice.
+Conditions will compare a variable's current value and only display the choice if the test is met.

 ## What is the Choosatron? ##